Prague: Transport

-The public transport infrastructure consists of the heavily used Prague Integrated Transport (PID, Pražská integrovaná doprava) system, consisting of the Prague Metro (lines A, B, and C, its length is 65 km with 61 stations in total), Prague tram system, Prague bus service, commuter trains, funiculars, and seven ferries.
+The public transport infrastructure consists of the heavily used Prague Integrated Transport (PID, Pražská integrovaná doprava) system, with the Prague Metro (lines A, B, and C) at the network's core.
+The metro's total length is 65 km with 61 stations in total.

+Part of the PID are also the Prague tram system, Prague bus service, commuter trains, funiculars, and seven ferries.
 Prague has one of the highest rates of public transport usage in the world, with 1.2 billion passenger journeys per year.

-Prague has about 300 bus lines (numbers 100–960) and 34 regular tram lines (numbers 1–26 and 91–99).
-As of 2022, the bus lines are being extended with trolley bus lines.

-There are also three funiculars, the Petřín funicular on Petřín Hill, one on Mrázovka Hill, and a third at the Zoo in Troja.